Bucks County Bankruptcy Lawyer

 Peace of mind

 Dealing with financial hardship can cause intense stress and anxiety about your future.
 In addition to the financial benefits, filing for bankruptcy can give you better confidence, self-esteem, and peace of mind as you regain control of your financial situation

-Types of Bankruptcy in Pennsylvania
+What are the Types of Bankruptcy in Pennsylvania?

 Federal laws establish several types of bankruptcy.
 Some are geared toward businesses, while others are suitable for individual filers.
 When it comes to filing consumer bankruptcy, most people use either Chapter 7 bankruptcy or Chapter 13 bankruptcy.

 Chapter 7 is also known as “liquidation” or “straight bankruptcy.”
 Chapter 13 is called “reorganization” or a “wage earner’s plan.”
 A test called the “means test” helps you decide which type of bankruptcy to file for.
 By comparing your income against the median, the means test determines whether you have the financial “means” to repay your creditors, and to what extent.
 If you have a higher level of income, you may need to file Chapter 13, while debtors with fewer resources may qualify for Chapter 7.